Search

 Coworkers

-You do not have to tell your co-workers if you don’t want to.
+You do not have to tell your coworkers if you don’t want to.
 However, applications for leave or disability may need your employer’s support.
-It may also beneficial to share a plan with your boss about how your workload will be managed.
+It may also be beneficial to share a plan with your immediate supervisor about how your workload will be managed.

 Ask for support if you need it.
 You may be able to receive counselling through an employee assistance program, if your company has one.
 Your human resources department may be able to tell you about other programs or employee benefits that may help you.